outsinre/outsinre.github.com/_posts/2018-03-26-policy-routing.md

 conf-file=/usr/share/dnsmasq/trust-anchors.conf
 #dnssec-check-unsigned

-# Upstream nameservers
+# Upstream nameservers (i.e. from ISP)
 resolv-file=/etc/dnsmasq.d/resolv.dnsmasq

 # hosts addon
 addn-hosts=/etc/dnsmasq.d/hosts.dnsmasq
 ```

 *dnssec-check-unsigned* would drop DNS replies if upstream DNS servers does not support DNSSEC.
-Up to now, I cannot find any China DNS servers with DNSSEC support.
-Hence, *dnssec-check-unsigned* cannot resolve domains out of GFWlist.
+Up to now, I cannot find any ISP DNS servers with DNSSEC support.
+Hence, *dnssec-check-unsigned* cannot resolve unblocked domains from upstream nameservers.

-If we want *dnsmasq* support newly created interface on the fly, we can use *bind-dynamic*:
+If we want Dnsmasq to support newly created interface on demand, we can use *bind-dynamic*:

 ```
 # lo only